CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Introduction

 We show that artificial intelligence (AI) holds the potential to overcome this challenge.
 Through deep learning, AI has become a formidable tool for automating routine tasks and advancing scientific discovery \cite{ai4med,ai4mat,ai4smell,alphafold1,tubiana2022scannet}.
 Particularly, pioneering studies in areas such as computer-aided diagnosis \cite{ai4med}, material innovation \cite{ai4mat}, and molecular property prediction \cite{ai4smell} have underscored AI's capability in extracting hidden information from complex patterns that are challenging to discern manually.
-In crystallography, deep learning has been applied to analyze crystal symmetry in powder diffraction~\cite{park2017classification,ziletti2018insightful,oviedo2019fast} and electron diffraction~\cite{kaufmann2020crystal}.
-Recent research also highlights its promise in phasing low-quality X-ray diffraction data~\cite{phai}.
+In crystallography, the potential of AI for interpreting electron density was first highlighted in the late 1970s~\cite{early-ml}.
+More recently, deep learning has been applied to analyze crystal symmetry in powder diffraction~\cite{park2017classification,ziletti2018insightful,oviedo2019fast} and electron diffraction~\cite{kaufmann2020crystal}.
+Furthermore, recent research also highlights its promise in phasing low-quality X-ray diffraction data~\cite{phai}.
 Nonetheless, the application of AI to fully automate routine structure analysis remains unexplored.